stewsters/dusk/design/systems.md

 Adrenaline - goes up when you hit an enemy, goes down when someone hits you.
 Combo.
 Reward for not being timid

-Mana - lets you cast spells
+Mana - lets you cast spells -> not 100% sure on this

 Toxicity - lowers health Regen, let's you use potions.